sideprotocol/testnet/sidechain-testnet-4/tss.md

 shuttler --home <home> id
 ```

-You can share your node address if possible.
-And the public nodes published by the TSS network members can be used as well.
+Please share your node address in the private channel so others can add you. and make sure to add at least 3 bootstrap nodes in your Shuttler config.

 The seed node provided by Side Labs is as following: